jluttine/CryptOS/README.md

 1. Start Electrum.

-2. Create the transaction in Send tab, press Preview and Save the unsigned transaction to a USB stick (or save elsewhere and then copy to a USB stick).
+2. Create the transaction in "Send" tab and press "Pay".
 Note that Electrum uses mBTC (milli-bitcoin) units.

-Remove the USB stick.
+3. Fee dialog opens, choose the transaction fee and click "Send".

+4. A window showing the transaction pops up.
+Choose "Export" -> "Export to file".
+Choose ".txn" file type, not ".psbt", and save the file to the USB stick (or save elsewhere and then copy to a USB stick).
+Safely remove the USB stick.

 #### Sign the transaction (offline live CryptOS)